finnianr/Eiffel-Loop/doc/Contents.md

 * Recursive building of Eiffel objects from Pyxis data using context-relative Xpath expressions.
 * Reflective building of Eiffel objects from Pyxis data with corresponding element and attribute names

+Class [EL_PYXIS_PARSER](http://www.eiffel-loop.com/library/persistency/pyxis-doc/parser/el_pyxis_parser.html) generates events from a [Pyxis format](https://www.eiffel.org/node/143) parser.
+Pyxis is a direct analog of XML that is easier to read and edit making it suitable for configuration files.
 ## Eiffel LIST-orientated XML Database
 **Status:** No longer maintained